-To open the MP4/M4A Format Preferences tab, choose ‘Preferences’ in Application Menu and select the Format tab.
+To open the MP4/M4A Format Preferences tab, choose ‘Preferences’ in the Application Menu and select the Format tab.

 MP4/M4A Codec